oRyLee/Lab-Report-2/labReport1.md

 ![Image 5-10-23 at 9 14 PM](https://github.com/oRyLee/Lab-Report-2/assets/130015533/1c1e3048-50d1-4c47-90c2-aa88d21c85be)

+Q & A:
+Which methods in your code are called?
+- the handleRequest method is called, the handle method from the class of ServerHTTPHandler, as well as the main method within the StringServer class
+What are the relevant arguments to those methods, and the values of any relevant fields of the class?
+- the relevant arguments within creating a server is the first argument put into the command line which is the 4 digit number which serves as the port number
+How do the values of any relevant fields of the class change from this specific request?
+If no values got changed, explain why.
+The port number value is subject to change when being input to the command line

 I did the same process to add another line of text in the search bar with the format ```/add-message?s=<string>```, I then did this process twice with the strings "Hello" and "How are you" and saved them: